square/square.github.io/README.md

 About the code
 -----------
-Due to the use of absolute URLs in CSS files that are (essentially) out of our control, the easiest way to develop is by running with Jekyll.
+Due to the use of absolute URLs in CSS files that are (essentially) out of our control, the easiest way to develop is by running with Jekyll;

 Repositories are listed in the `repos.json` file as a map of repository names to a list of their categories.
-Invoking the `generate.py` script will update the `index.html` page with the latest repos by using the `index.mustache` file as a template.
+Invoking the `generate.py` script will update the `index.html` page with the latest repos by using the `index.mustache` file as a template;

 Repository data is pulled via the GitHub API (e.g., website).
 By default the script performs unauthenticated requests, so it's easy to run up against